krlawrence/graph/ChangeHistory.md

   - Improved the wording that introduces the section
   - Improved the wording at the end of the section.
   - Added a sub-section that calculates Great Circle distances using the `math` step and the Haversine formula. #169
+- Updated the various Gremlin console help text graphics to the 3.4.10 level.
+Issue #215
+- Added some text to emphasize the evolution of Apache TinkerPop usage from graphs being largely local or directly connected to being remotely connected via Gremlin Server.
+- Added to the Terminology section to include edges.
 - Merged reader PRs #154, #160, #197, #198, #200, #205, #209, #210, #213
 - Updated warning about label indexing to reflect the current state of graph DBs better.
 Issue #186
+- Improved grammar and fixed a few typos.
+Issues #164, #180, #204
 - Renamed HTML and PDF files to PracticalGremlin.
   - The prior Gremlin-Graph-Guide names will still work to avoid breaking bookmarks.
-- Added some text to emphasize the evolution of Apache TinkerPop usage from graphs being largely local or directly connected to being remotely connected via Gremlin Server.
-- Added to the Terminology section to include edges.
-- Improved grammar and fixed a few typos.
-Issues #164, #180, #204
 - Sample code updates
   - Added `quick-btree2.groovy` which adds a few more nodes to the treee than in `quick-btree.groovy`.
   - Added `RemoteWriteText.java` which shows how to turn traversals and GraphSON back into text queries.